Quantifying Age and Model Uncertainties in Paleoclimate Data and Dynamical Climate Models with a Joint Inferential

-Our understanding of paleoclimates is based on data taken from climate archives that are proxy for climatic variables such as temperature, as well as models of the climate that mathematically formulate hypotheses of long-term climate dynamics.
+Our understanding of palaeoclimates is based on data taken from climate archives that are proxy for climatic variables, such as temperature, as well as models of the climate that mathematically formulate hypotheses about long-term climate dynamics.
 Sediment cores are commonly used climate archives, with measurements from different depths in the core relating to the climate at different points in time.
-These data can be used to produce reconstructions of past climates by converting depths into ages through the use of an \textit{age model}, but doing so is a difficult process as the age-depth relationship is nonlinear, with typically only a few features present in a climate archive that can be used directly for dating.
-Mathematical models are used to investigate climate dynamics, and are often calibrated using these reconstructions, usually in a separate subsequent stage of analysis.
+These data can be used to produce reconstructions of past climates by converting depths into ages through the use of an \textit{age model}, but doing so is a difficult process as the age-depth relationship is nonlinear, and there are typically only a few features present in a climate archive that can be used directly for dating.
+Mathematical models are used to investigate climate dynamics, and are often calibrated using these reconstructions in a separate stage of analysis.
 Care must be taken to avoid circular reasoning, as any inferences from the model calibration might otherwise result from assumptions artificially embedded in the age model \cite{Muller1997}.

-There are numerous sources of uncertainty at each stage of the analysis; for example uncertainties in the age and parameter estimates, discrepancies between models and real-world system dynamics, and in how proxy measurements relate to climate variables.
+There are numerous sources of uncertainty in each stage of the analysis; for example uncertainties in the age and parameter estimates, discrepancies between models and real-world system dynamics, and in how proxy measurements relate to climatic variables.
 Accurately quantifying these uncertainties, and in particular propagating uncertainties through the entire analysis, is essential if we are to trust in the conclusions from these investigations \cite{Blaauw2012}.
-A multi-stage analysis offers no natural way to do so, which is especially problematic when strong dependencies exist between stages.
+A multi-stage analysis offers no natural way to do so when strong dependencies exist between stages.
 The aim of this article is to demonstrate that a single joint inferential analysis of the problem can and should be performed.
-This has been made possible by advances in computational Bayesian statistical methodology which allow us to simultaneously solve the probability calculus for all the unknowns.
+This has been made possible by advances in computational Bayesian statistical methodology that allow us to simultaneously solve the probability calculus for all of the unknowns.
 Using a joint inferential analysis avoids issues with circular reasoning, and ensures that uncertainties are propagated correctly throughout the investigation.